This post was reviewed and updated on 7/9/2020

 Equipment Leasing Companies for Bad Credit

-As mentioned, the better the condition of your credit, the easier and more affordable it will typically be to lease equipment for your company.
-If you try to qualify for an equipment lease when you have a poor credit rating, your options are likely to be very limited.
+As mentioned, the stronger your credit history, the easier and more affordable it will typically be to lease equipment for your company.
+If you try to qualify for an equipment lease when you have a poor credit rating, your options are likely to be more limited.
 The same goes if you want to take out an equipment loan.

 With bad credit you might face any of the following consequences: